Children's Readings

 The teacher then glared at Ryan.
 "Ryan, when are you going to stop helping Kevin?" the teacher demanded.
 Ryan didn't know what to say.
 He didn't understand why he was in trouble for helping his friend with his homework.

 It's hard for us to understand why people get mad at us for doing good things.
-Sometimes they don't understand, sometimes they think you are doing someone else should do, sometimes they are jealous of your good actions.
+Sometimes they don't understand, sometimes they think you are doing what someone else should do, sometimes they are jealous of your good actions.
 In today's story, Joshua got mad at two young people for these reasons.
 But that did not stop them.
-And it should stop us for doing good things for others.
+And it should stop us from doing good things for others.

 Gospel: Mark 9:38-43, 45, 47-48